At Lucerne Headquarters the House of Chronoswiss will open its doors in summer 2014.

 The name "Chronoswiss" is registered as a protected trademark.

-Introduces the world's first mechanical chronograph with moon phase display and mineral crystal back under the "Chronoswiss" name.
+Introduction of the world's first mechanical chronograph with moon phase display and mineral crystal back under the "Chronoswiss" name.
 This presages the renaissance of mechanical timepieces.

 Founds a special workshop for chronographs in Munich.